C H U R C H R E F O R M S E R I E S

 “Whoever believes and is baptized will be saved.”
 Mark 16: 16

-You must first believe in order to make a commitment to Jesus and then be baptized.
+You must first believe in order to repent of your sins, make a commitment to Jesus, and then be baptized.
 A baby cannot believe.

 With Water Baptism you are buried and raised with Christ, while forever interring your old ways.
 As you rise out of the water you’ll be in newness of life.